-Option 1: From the SinMap menu in the Grid Processing group, choose Compute All Steps.
+Option 1: From the SINMAP Grid Processing menu, choose Compute All Steps.

 The 'Compute All Steps' menu item becomes ungrayed and available for selection after a DEM grid is selected and added to the view.
-'Compute all steps' sequentially executes routines for generating the pit-filled, slope, flow direction, and contributing area grids and adds these grids to the map view.
-If any of the four grid files already exist, having been previously generated, a Yes-No-Cancel dialog pops up asking if you wish to use the previously computed grids.
-Answering yes will cause existing grids to be used as the basis for grid themes added to the map view.
-Answering no will cause new grids to be created for map view grid themes, with the existing grids automatically backed up with a "b" automatically added to the grid name.
+'Compute all steps' sequentially executes routines for generating the pit-filled, slope, flow direction, and contributing area grids and adds these grids to the ArcMap.
+If any of the four grid files already exist, having been previously generated, a OK-Cancel dialog pops up if "Prompt before overwriting files that exists" is enabled in the Set defaults menu in the Initialization menu, asking if you wish to over write the existing grids.
+Answering OK will cause new grids to be created for map document grid themes.

-Option 2: From the SinMap menu, choose each processing step separately by first choosing Pit-Filled DEM.
+Option 2: From the SINMAP Grid Processing menu, choose each processing step separately by first choosing Pit-Filled DEM.

-This selection generates the pit-filled DEM grid and adds the grid theme 'Pit-filled DEM' to the map view.
+This selection generates the pit-filled DEM grid and adds the grid theme 'Pit-filled DEM' to the map dpcument.
 The grid file generated will have the name demnamefel.
-If demnamefel exists, a Yes-No dialog box will ask whether to use the existing grid as the basis for the grid theme.
-If no is selected, the existing file is backed up as demnamefel_b prior to creating the new grid.
+If demnamefel exists, a Ok-Cancel dialog pops up if "Prompt before overwriting files that exists" is enabled in the Set defaults menu in the Initialization menu, asking if you wish to over write the existing grids.
+Answering Ok will cause new grids to be created for map grid themes.

-From the SinMap menu, choose Flow Direction and Slope as the next step.
+From the SINMAP Grid Processing menu, choose Flow Direction and Slope as the next step.

-Choosing this selection causes generation of the flow direction and slope grids, with grid themes of the same names added to the map view.
+Choosing this selection causes generation of the flow direction and slope grids, with grid themes of the same names added to the ArcMap.
 The grid files generated will have the names demnameang (flow direction) and demnameslp (slope).
-If either of the grids exist, a Yes-No dialog box will ask whether to use the existing grids as the basis for the grid themes.
-If yes is selected, both grids will be recreated even if one grid already exists.
-If no is selected, the existing files are backed up by adding b to their names prior to creating the new grids.
+If either of the grids exist, a Ok-Cancel dialog pops up if "Prompt before overwriting files that exisits" is enabled in the Set defaults dialog in the Initialization menu, asking if you wish to over write the existing grids.
+Answering Ok will delete existing grids and new grids are created and added to the ArcMap document.

-From the SinMap menu, choose Contributing Area. as the final step.
+From the SINMAP Grid Processing menu, choose Contributing Area as the final step.